Antarctic Peninsula: Climate change

 Detailed studies of the paleontology, sedimentology, and stratigraphy of glacial and nonglacial deposits within the Antarctic Peninsula and adjacent parts of the Weddell Sea and its Pacific continental shelf have found that it has become progressively glaciated as the climate of Antarctica dramatically and progressively cooled during the last 37 million years.
 This progressive cooling was contemporaneous with a reduction in atmospheric CO2 concentrations.
 During this climatic cooling, the Antarctic Peninsula was probably the last region of Antarctica to have been fully glaciated.
 Within the Antarctic Peninsula, mountain glaciation was initiated during the latest Eocene, about 37–34 Ma.
 The transition from temperate, alpine glaciation to a dynamic ice sheet occurred about 12.8 Ma.
-At this time, the Antarctic Peninsula formed as the bedrock islands underlying it were overridden and joined together by an ice sheet in the early Pliocene about 5.3–3.6 Ma.
+At this time, the Antarctic Peninsula formed as the bedrock islands underlying it were overridden and joined by an ice sheet in the early Pliocene about 5.3–3.6 Ma.
 During the Quaternary period, the size of the West Antarctic Ice Sheet has fluctuated in response to glacial–interglacial cycles.
 During glacial epochs, this ice sheet was significantly thicker than it is currently and extended to the edge of the continental shelves.
 During interglacial epochs, the West Antarctica Ice Sheet was thinner than during glacial epochs and its margins lay significantly inland of the continental margins.

 During the Last Glacial Maximum, about 20,000 to 18,000 years ago, the ice sheet covering the Antarctic Peninsula was significantly thicker than it is now.
 Except for a few isolated nunataks, the Antarctic Peninsula and its associated islands were completely buried by the ice sheet.
 In addition, the ice sheet extended past the present shoreline onto the Pacific outer continental shelf and completely filled the Weddell Sea up to the continental margin with grounded ice.

 The deglaciation of the Antarctic Peninsula largely occurred between 18,000 and 6,000 years ago as an interglacial climate was established in the region.
 It initially started about 18,000 to 14,000 years ago with retreat of the ice sheet from the Pacific outer continental shelf and the continental margin within the Weddell Sea.
 Within the Weddell Sea, the transition from grounded ice to a floating ice shelf occurred about 10,000 years ago.
 The deglaciation of some locations within the Antarctic Peninsula continued until 4,000 to 3,000 years ago.
 Within the Antarctic Peninsula, an interglacial climatic optimum occurred about 3,000 to 5,000 years ago.
 After the climate optimum, a distinct climate cooling, which lasted until historic times, occurred.